Don Shave's Ancestral Family Tree

 Birthabout 1909Victor Rothery Nicholls was born about 1909.

-Deathafter 1909He died The cause of his death (sadly, as an infant in their 1st year) in the year of 1909 is not known after 1909 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG.
+Deathafter 1909He died The cause of his death (sadly, as an infant in his 1st year) in the year of 1909 is not known after 1909 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG.
 His death is not known; as neither death or birth location are known, used the conceptual continent

 Person SourceVictor Rothery Nicholls had person sources.1